MangoTeam/replication-package/README.md

 ### Running experiments

-We have included helper scripts for rerunning all of the experiments.
+We have included helper scripts for rerunning each of the experiments.
 In all cases the output data will be as a CSV file within `implementation/` and needs to be copied to the corresponding file within `experiments/`.

+CAVEATS and WARNING: there might be timing (and timeout) differences due to overhead of running from within a VM.

+Also, the benchmark scripts take a long time to finish (each command takes 1-4 hours and there are 13 commands in total), so if you are going to run these experiments on a time budget, it would be best to start early and set them running on a server or background VM.

 - RQ1: First change directory to `implementation/eval-web/` and start a pipenv shell:

   > pushd implementation/eval-web